LeoCR/encrypt_strings/README.md

-# Encrypt and Decrypt String
+# Encrypt and Decrypt Strings